Executive Programme 2023

 Training category: General

 Participants who wish to obtain CPD Points are reminded that they must comply strictly with the Attendance Policy set out in the CPD Guidelines.
-For this activity, this includes logging in at the start of the webinar and logging out at the conclusion of the webinar on each day of the activity, and not being away from any part of the webinar for more than 15 minutes on each day of the activity.
-Participants may obtain 3.5 Public CPD Points for each day of the event on which they comply strictly with the Attendance Policy.
-Participants who do not comply with the Attendance Policy will not be able to obtain CPD Points for attending the activity.
+For participants attending the face-to-face activity, this includes signing in on arrival and signing out at the conclusion of each day of the activity in the manner required by the organiser, and not being absent from each day of the activity for more than 15 minutes.
+For those participating via the webinar, this includes logging in at the start of the webinar and logging out at the conclusion of the webinar on each day of the activity in the manner required by the organiser, and not being away from any part of the webinar for more than 15 minutes on each day of the activity.
+Participants may obtain Public CPD Points for each day of the event on which they comply strictly with the Attendance Policy.
+Participants who do not comply with the Attendance Policy on any particular day of the activity will not be able to obtain CPD Points for that day of the activity.
 Please refer to www.sileCPDcentre.sg for more information.